koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

-Short summary: One alignment strategy is to 1) capture “what we want” in a loss function to a very high degree (“robust grading”), 2) use that loss function to train the AI, and 3) get the AI to exclusively care about optimizing that objective.
+Short summary: One alignment strategy is to 1) capture “what we want” in a loss function to a high degree (“robust grading”), 2) use that loss function to train the AI, and 3) get the AI to exclusively care about optimizing that objective.

 I think that each step contains either a serious and unnecessary difficulty, or an unnecessary assumption.
 I think that:

 1. [**Robust grading is unnecessary**](/dont-design-agents-which-exploit-adversarial-inputs)**,** [**extremely hard, and unnatural**](/dont-align-agents-to-evaluations-of-plans)**.** But [we don’t _have_ to find/represent/produce an objective which is safe for a smart agent to directly optimize](/alignment-without-total-robustness). _Robust grading seems harder than the entire actual AI alignment problem._
 2. **The loss function doesn’t have to robustly and directly reflect what you want.** [Loss functions](/four-usages-of-loss-in-ai) [chisel circuits into networks](/reward-is-not-the-optimization-target).
 Even if we _did_ want to do robust grading, we don’t have to _also_ use that grading rule to optimize directly over the network’s cognition.
 This assumption is restrictive.
-3. **Inner alignment to a grading procedure is unnecessary, very hard, and anti-natural.** We don’t have to precisely and exclusively align the agent to its loss function or to an external grading procedure. _This precise and complete inner alignment might be very hard, possibly harder than the entire actual alignment problem._
+3. **Inner alignment to a grading procedure is unnecessary, hard, and anti-natural.** We don’t have to precisely and exclusively align the agent to its loss function or to an external grading procedure. _This precise and complete inner alignment might be hard, possibly harder than the entire actual alignment problem._

 <hr/>